tensorus/tensorus/docs/compression_implementation.md

 ## Conclusion

-The compression and quantization implementation successfully addresses GAP 3, transforming Tensorus from a basic tensor storage system into a production-ready tensor database with enterprise-grade storage optimization capabilities.
+The compression and quantization implementation significantly improves Tensorus, transforming it from a basic tensor storage system into a more production-ready tensor database with enterprise-grade storage optimization capabilities.

 The system maintains simplicity for basic usage while providing advanced features for performance-critical applications, making it suitable for both research and production deployments.